theprinceraj/Profile-Cards-API/README.md

 Contributions to this project are welcome.
 Feel free to open issues or pull requests to suggest improvements or report bugs.

 Once we have contributors, we will list them down in this section.
-I hope we will have some soon!❤️
+I hope we will have more soon!❤️
+1. sarcasterXO
+2. theprinceraj
+3.
 ## License

 This project is open-source and available under the [MIT License](LICENSE).